 Directions:

-1. Place the chicken breasts in the crockpot and season with salt and pepper.
+1. Put chicken breasts in the crockpot and season with salt and pepper.

-2. Pour the BBQ sauce over the chicken, making sure to coat it evenly.
+2. Pour BBQ sauce over the chicken, making sure it coats well.

-3. If using, add sliced onions and minced garlic on top.
+3. If you want, add sliced onions and chopped garlic.

 4. Cover and cook on low for 6-7 hours or high for 3-4 hours, until chicken is tender.

-5. Shred the chicken with two forks and mix it back into the sauce before serving.
+5. Shred the chicken with two forks and stir it back in the sauce before you serve.

 Advice: